 Where can I get a part-time job?

 Your first stop when searching for a part-time job should be the university Student Job Shop - there will be plenty of opportunities whether it's in the student bar or the university library, and you may even be able to secure work as a teaching assistant.
-Find out more about graduate teaching and research assistantships.

 Many part-time roles are also available locally and are seasonal.
 Employers recruit casual employees to cover busy periods such as Christmas in retail and summer in hospitality.
 Visit your careers service or student job shop to find out what vacancies are available.
 For part-time positions, you can also search: